andy-lai-57blocks/DevGenius/ADSENSE_SETUP.md

 # Google AdSense Setup Guide

-This guide will help you set up Google AdSense for monetizing your DevGenius developer tools website.
+This guide will help you set up Google AdSense for monetizing your One Toys developer tools website.

 ## 🚀 Quick Setup